Concerts, Seminars and Workshops aimed at Secondary Key Stages

 A-Level Music Seminar

-Presenter Rachel Leach led an in-depth analysis of both set works, discussing aspects of structure, form, thematic material and harmony, all illustrated by musical extracts.
+Rachel Leach led an in-depth analysis of the two works, discussing aspects of structure, form, thematic material and harmony, all illustrated by musical extracts performed live by LSO musicians.

 Arts Award is a range of unique qualifications that support anyone up to the age of 25 grow as artists and arts leaders, inspiring them to connect with and take part in the wider arts world.